nakatamaho/mplapack/README.md

 # News

+* 2022/9/12 MPLAPACK 2.0.1 released!
+CUDA version of Rgemm (dd) and Rsyrk (dd) on Vota and Ampere; on Tesla V100; performance of both are approximately 450GFlops!
+V100 and A100 support revived by Nakazato (aizu-u), provide DLLs for MINGW mplapack.
 * 2022/7/26 MPLAPACK 2.0.0 released!
 All routines excpet for mixed precision routines are now working and checked by extensive tests for all multiple precisions.

 # Capabilities